 Don’t get stuck with an unrealistic migration plan!
 Estimating the effort and risk of a migration project is key to developing a solid migration plan with a realistic timeframe, resource demand, and effort expectations.
 It is important to know what metrics you should consider in order to draw up a good estimate.
-For instance, Macrosoft’s FoxPro Code Matrix (MFPMatrix) tool can be used to generate a code matrix to estimate migration efforts.
-Up front, it creates a spreadsheet to define the technical difficulty/complexity of the migration (e.g., number of reports, forms, menus, etc.), the project risks involved, identifies data migration issues, and other UI parameters in order to create a realistic effort estimate and timeline.
+For instance, Macrosoft’s FoxPro Code Matrix tool can be used to generate a code matrix to estimate migration efforts.
+Upfront, it creates a spreadsheet to define the technical difficulty/complexity of the migration (e.g., number of reports, forms, menus, etc.), the project risks involved, identifies data migration issues, and other UI parameters to create a realistic effort estimate and timeline.

 If the VFP application functionality you are planning to migrate is a moving target, there is hope.
 It is important that business continues during the migration process and it may be necessary to continue adding new features and functionality during that time.
 A good migration plan will schedule the migration team to evaluate functionality at the end of each major milestone to true-up the functionality.
 Remember, .NET applications are built to be scalable.
-If the business has added new features, the best way to add them can be assessed by the team during these sessions, so that by end of a migration project, the final result will be a fully up-to-date application which can seamlessly replace the existing application without any delay.
+If the business has added new features, the best way to include them can be assessed by the team during these sessions, so that by end of a migration project, the final result will be a fully up-to-date application that can seamlessly replace the existing application without any delay.